Happiness-Chung/TeleMorphor/README.md

 ---

 ## Acknowledgement
-Our project is heavily based on [MotionEditor](https://github.com/Francis-Rings/MotionEditor) (CVPR 2024) We thank the authors for publicly releasing their code.
+Our project is heavily based on [MotionEditor](https://github.com/Francis-Rings/MotionEditor) (CVPR 2024). <br>
+We thank the authors for publicly releasing their code.<br>
+For reproducibility: the libraries used in this project are aligned with MotionEditor. <br>

 ```bibtex
 @inproceedings{tu2024motioneditor,